The Two Sides of Embracing Enterprise Complexity

 Driven by decades of object-oriented programming, we instinctively want to begin by identifying the entities.
 But starting with events, followed by entities/things involved with the events, then the interactions between entities, we stand a better chance of having painted a full, integrated, and kind of dynamic picture of the enterprise processes.

-For those familiar with star/snowflake schemas, these events are sort of like “facts” (transactions), but facts are more like transactions consisting of a chain of related events.
-For example, a sales fact table may have a purchase date, ship date, and receive date – all three of which are events.
+For those familiar with star/snowflake schemas, these events are sort of like “facts” (transactions), but facts are sometimes more like transactions consisting of a chain of related events.
+For example, a sales fact table may have a purchase date, ship date, and receive date – all three of which are events where something could go wrong.

 When we’re comfortable we’ve brainstormed all events, the next step is to rearrange the events into the sequence of what happens.
-We can remove duplicates at this time as well.
+We can remove duplicates at this time as well – as long as we’re sure there aren’t subtle but important differences.
 When we have the sequence in place, all the people who actually do the work can look at the parts they are involved with, think about it, and say, “Yeah, that’s exactly how it all goes!”
+Or … “I don’t know what Universe you live in, but that’s not how it goes in mine!”

 After we’ve identified and sequenced the events, we can fill in the inputs and outputs of these events.
 These inputs and outputs are attributes of some entity, which we can now label – customers, dates, products.
 For the traditional DW folks, these are pretty much the dimensions.